hauler-dev/hauler-docs/docs/hauler-usage/completion.md

 ### Overview

-`hauler completion` generate auto-completion scripts for various shells.
+`hauler completion` generates shell auto-completion scripts for bash, fish, zsh, and powershell, so you can tab-complete Hauler's commands and flags.
+Source the output for your shell (see the per-shell examples below) to enable it.

 ### Command Overview